SquidSparks/vsmanual/README.md

 Currently updated to 5.0

 ## Things in this rando:
-- Items: Songs, Landing Keys, Tamasatchi Egg, Void Lens, Batteries(Filler), Gems(Filler)
+- Items: Songs, Landing Keys, Tamasatchi Egg, Void Lens,Soundscan Medals(Useful), Batteries(Filler), Points(Filler), Gems(Filler)
 - Locations : Node Flowchart, Song Clears, Betweenspace(Songs, Gems, Landing Keys, Egg, Void Lens), Soundscan, Unity Nexus Terminals

-(NEW) Yaml Options:
+Yaml Options:
 - Song Shop: Adds Song Shop items and Locations to the pool
+- Include Betweenspace Gems: Adds Gem Locations to the pool.
+Does nothing to the Gem item inside Manual
 - Soundscan Maps: Adds all Soundscan maps to the pool with the exceptions of Sunrise Showdown(goal requirement) and Encore Ensemble(didn't want to do it)
 - long map: adds the long soundscan map that isn't worth it.